What is it?

 What does the programme cover?

 This programme covers a breadth, depth and range of professional education for the police constable not present in any previous constable training programme.
 This is a professional degree very much founded on effective professional performance with academic achievement.
-The police constable apprenticeship standard has been developed, setting out the occupational profile for the role of police constable and provides further details such as knowledge, skills and behaviours.
+The police constable apprenticeship standard has been developed along with a police constable assessment plan, which sets out the occupational profile for the role of police constable and provides further details such as knowledge, skills and behaviours.

 The apprenticeship will cover areas that are critical to effective policing in the 21st century, such as evidence-based policing, supporting vulnerable people, dealing with cyber crime and crime prevention.
 An equivalent apprenticeship framework has been developed for Wales.